Request a Call

 Types of EHR Systems

 Still, it’s important to talk about both options.
 Ready-made solutions are third-party modules that you can integrate into your system.
-They require maintenance, and while they are much easier to develop and also cheaper, you need a development team to integrate them one way or another.
+They require maintenance, and while they’re much easier to develop and also cheaper, you need a development team to integrate them one way or another.

-You should have build your own system if 1) you have requirements that go beyond what an off-the-shelf solution offers, and 2) you need a customized UX.
-It’s fine if users — including hospital employees — use eight out of ten features built into the system, but what if it’s only four out of ten?
+You should build your own system if 1) you have requirements that go beyond what an off-the-shelf solution offers, 2) the ratio between advantages and disadvantages of EHR systems that are presented in the market is not in favor of the first ones, 3) you need a custom UX.
+It’s fine if users—including hospital employees—use eight out of ten features built into the system, but what if it’s only four out of ten?
 Not using the system you bought to its fullest potential is wasting a lot of money upfront.
-That’s why our experts advise involving your hospital workers in the design of the product because they’re the ones who will end up interacting with it on a regular basis.
+That’s why our experts advise involving your hospital workers in the design of the product because they’re the ones who will end up interacting with it regularly.

-There are many off-the-shelf options and EHR vendors, but most hospitals and practitioners choose to develop their own in order to have complete control over them.
+In general, there are many off-the-shelf options and EHR vendors, but most hospitals and practitioners, after detailed analysis of the advantages and disadvantages of EHR systems that they found on the market, choose to develop their own to have complete control over them.

 Future of EHR — Industry Trends

 According to a research report by Global Market Insights, the rate of digital health technology adoption is expected to witness a growth of over 5.5% CAGR from 2019 to 2025.
-This predictable increase creates the need to integrate the tools below into EHR software increasingly critical for health systems.
+This predictable increase creates the need to integrate the tools below into EHR software, which is increasingly critical for health systems.

-Briefly, five major trends you should watch out for in 2021 are the following:
+Briefly, five major trends you should watch out are the following:

 1. Artificial intelligence and voice recognition combined with EHR